diferma0151/sample_repo/developers/RepositoryAccess.md

 ## Overview

-* introduces a wrapper to repository object, called RepoAgent
+* introduces a wrapper to repository object, called `RepoAgent`

 ![](fig/repository-classes.png)

+* `RepoManager` manages life-cycle of `RepoAgent` and its filesystem monitor.
-* RepoAgent owns repository object instead of extending it to thgrepository.
+* `RepoAgent` owns `repository` object instead of extending it to thgrepository.
-* RepoAgent will receive all command requests and run them in sequence.
+* `RepoAgent` will receive all command requests and run them in sequence.
   It may use cmdserver process to address thread issues [1].
-* While running commands, RepoAgent disables RepoWatcher.
-This will resolve temporary LookupError while rebasing, qrefresh, etc.
+* While running commands, `RepoAgent` disables filesystem monitor.
+This will resolve temporary `LookupError` while rebasing, qrefresh, etc.

 ## TODOs